Collaborative Researcher Project on Mental Health in Ukraine During and After Wartime

 Purpose

-The purpose of the call is to fund joint research projects between Ukraine and Norway that contribute to the betterment of mental health among Ukrainian people who are experiencing psychological issues due to the ongoing war.
-The funded projects will develop and evaluate concrete, actionable and context-relevant, research-based interventions.
+The call aims to fund joint research projects between Ukraine and Norway that contribute to the improvement of mental health among Ukrainian people who are experiencing psychological distress due to the ongoing war.
+The funded projects will develop and evaluate concrete, actionable, context-relevant and research-based interventions.

-The war in Ukraine presents unique challenges that require that existing interventions are adapted and scaled up to meet the needs of a society at war.
-There is a need for interventions that are both widely applicable and accessible to a broad range of the population and simultaneously tailored to the specific needs of different population groups.
-Additionally, this call aims to foster lasting research collaborations between Ukrainian and Norwegian researchers.
+The war in Ukraine presents challenges that require that existing efforts are adapted and scaled up to meet the needs of a society at war.
+There is a need for research-based interventions that are both widely applicable and accessible to a broad range of the population and simultaneously tailored to the specific needs of different population groups.
+Additionally, this call aims to lay the foundation for lasting research collaborations between Ukrainian and Norwegian researchers.

 About the call for proposals